jasonrclark/tasktastic/src/prd.md

 - **Technical Constraints**: Local storage limitations for persistent data

 ## Implementation Considerations
-- **Scalability Needs**: Future enhancements might include categories, due dates, or priority levels
+- **Scalability Needs**: Future enhancements might include due dates, priority levels, or task filtering
-- **Testing Focus**: Validate task persistence and completion interactions
+- **Testing Focus**: Validate task persistence, completion interactions, and category management
-- **Critical Questions**: How might we balance simplicity with potential future feature additions?
+- **Critical Questions**: How can we balance the simplicity of the interface with the additional complexity of categories?

 ## Reflection
 - This approach uniquely balances simplicity with satisfaction, focusing on the emotional reward of completing tasks